MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 Document | Description |
 ------|--------
-Entity schemas | Either be logical representations of your existing physical entities or purely logical entity definitions Manifest | A collection of all your schema documents and acts as the *entry point* to your Common Data Model entities
+Entity schemas | Either logical representations of your existing physical entities or purely logical entity definitions.
+Manifest | A collection of all your schema documents that acts as the *entry point* to your Common Data Model entities.

 In this article, we'll create entity schemas for physical and logical entities.
 What's the difference between the two?

 Entity type | Description
 -----|---------
 Physical | The entities that exist in our data, often as tables in a database. <br>This means that the entity schemas that you'll create for our physical entities will represent our data in the Common Data Model format.
 For instance, the attributes described in a Common Data Model entity schema are derived from the fields (or columns) of the corresponding physical entity.
 Logical | Purely logical entities, on the other hand, are not trying to describe an existing physical entity.
 Instead, they are used to encapsulate commonly used attributes (fields that appear across our physical entities) into meaningful groups.
 Logical entities allow us to define common attributes once and reuse these definitions, rather than re-defining the same attribute every time it is used in an entity definition.
+The entity schemas for logical entities represent the logical entity definitions in the Common Data Model format, rather than actual data.

 <!-- Our physical entities are the entities that exist in our data, often as tables in a database.
 This means that the entity schemas that we will create for our physical entities will represent our data in Common Data Model format.
 For instance, the attributes described in a Common Data Model entity schema are derived from the fields (or columns) of the corresponding physical entity.
 Purely logical entities, on the other hand, are not trying to describe an existing physical entity.
 Instead, they are used to encapsulate commonly used attributes (fields that appear across our physical entities) into meaningful groups.
 Logical entities allow us to define common attributes once and reuse these definitions, rather than re-defining the same attribute every time it is used in an entity definition. -->